anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/ethereum_smart_contracts.md

 contracts should generally accept:

 - some message
-- full details of some active validator set (i.e. relevant Ethereum addresses + voting powers)
+- full details of some consensus validator set (i.e. relevant Ethereum addresses + voting powers)
-- signatures over the message by validators from the this active validator set
+- signatures over the message by validators from the this consensus validator set

 Given this data, anyone should be able to make the relevant Ethereum smart contract method call, if they are willing to pay the Ethereum gas.
 A call is then authorized to happen if:

-- The active validator set specified in the call hashes to *either* of the validator set hashes stored in the smart contract
+- The consensus validator set specified in the call hashes to *either* of the validator set hashes stored in the smart contract
 - A quorum (i.e. more than 2/3 by voting power) of the signatures over the message are valid